WaldenLiang/pug-static-pages-starter/README.md

 - Multiple pages website
 - Preprocess CSS with stylus and PostCSS
 - Automatically build HtmlWebpackPlugin instance
-- User bootstrap & JQuery
+- Use bootstrap & JQuery
 - Use font-awesome

 ## Directory structure